boyanfan/opus-source/opus-compiler/README.md

 types to be extended like custom types; and **expressive**, providing a unified syntax for type annotation and customization.

-Therefore, when we lexing the following statement, token `Int` should be **an identifier that associates with the integer value type**, instead of a keyword.
+Therefore, for example, when we lexing the following statement, token `Int` should be **an identifier that associates with the integer value type**, instead of a keyword.

 ```Opus
 let assignmentGrade: Int = 100